darkshram/parrillada/README.md

 parrillada
 ==========

-A CD/DVD burning application for MATE Desktop forked from GNOME's Brasero.
+A CD/DVD burning application for MATE Desktop forked from GNOME's Brasero by Philippe Rouquier.

 Parrillada is a CD/DVD mastering tool for the MATE Desktop.
 It is designed to be simple and easy to use.